 It focuses on activities with the widest reach so as many of our 2.5 million members as possible can participate, especially girls of diverse ethnic and socioeconomic backgrounds.
 The work supports Girl Scouts’ environmental stewardship, STEM, outdoors and camp activities.

 Online and print program resources, including the It's Your Planet: Love It!
-Journey series and outdoor and environmental stewardship badges unite girls around a common purpose in fun and educational ways.
+Journey series and outdoor and environmental stewardship unite girls around a common purpose in fun and educational ways.
 Wildlife-focused national and international Destinations supported by EWVP scholarships offer girls an opportunity to connect with nature, explore global issues, and take action to protect wildlife.
 The Girl Scout Outdoor Photo Challenge inspired more girls to explore the great outdoors; appreciate wildlife in unique, exciting ways; and sign up for camp.
 And through the Girl Scout Tree Promise, girls and their communities will plant, honor and protect 5 million trees by 2026.

-Thanks to the EWVP, Girl Scouts of the USA has been able to support councils and volunteers through conservation-related grants, outdoor volunteer resources, such as skill-building videos, Venture Out!, Outdoor Education in Girl Scouting, the development of national outdoor outcomes (PDF), Girl Scouts Soar in the Outdoors (PDF) research report, and more.
+Thanks to the EWVP, Girl Scouts of the USA has been able to support councils and volunteers through conservation-related grants, outdoor volunteer resources, such as skill-building videos, Outdoor Education in Girl Scouting, the development of national outdoor outcomes (PDF), Girl Scouts Soar in the Outdoors (PDF) research report, and more.
 Ultimately, the EWVP brings outdoor experiences and environmental stewardship to the forefront of girls' lives.

 *Additional funding and in-kind support has been provided through grants, sponsors, and alliances.